 About The Richell Prize for Emerging Writers

-The Richell Prize was established in 2014 by Hachette Australia in partnership with The Guardian Australia and The Emerging Writers Festival to assist emerging writers who are looking to take the next step in their career.
-Offered annually, the Prize is open to unpublished writers of adult fiction and adult narrative non-fiction.
+The Prize is once again open to unpublished writers of adult fiction and adult narrative non-fiction.
 Writers do not need to have a full manuscript at the time of submission, though they must intend to complete one.
-The Prize will be judged on the first three chapters of the submitted work, along with a synopsis outlining the direction of the proposed work and details about how the author’s writing career would benefit from winning the Prize.
+The Prize will be judged on the first three chapters of the submitted work, along with a synopsis outlining the direction of the proposed work and detail about how the author’s writing career would benefit from winning the Prize.

-The Richell Prize was established in memory of Hachette Australia’s CEO, Matt Richell, who died suddenly in 2014.
+The Prize, which is awarded annually, is in memory of Hachette Australia’s former CEO, Matt Richell, who died suddenly in July 2014.